A Comprehensive Guide to Google Analytics and Understanding Your WordPress Site Traffic

 Displaying two metrics at the same time can make it easier to spot relationships between data.

 Something that I notice by looking at this chart is that something changed between December 2015 and January of 2016.
-Throughout 2015, the number of Users and Pageviews were very steady.
+Throughout 2015, the number of Users and Pageviews was very steady.
 However, that changed in January of 2016.
 At that point, both metrics began to climb, but the number of Pageviews grew more rapidly than the number of Users.
 This suggests that the number of Pages / Session must have increased in January, a suggestion which is confirmed by taking a look at the Pages / Session metric.

 However, towards the end of the chart, the Users and Pageviews metrics are coming closer together.
 Which suggests that Pages / Session is going back down.
 Once again, this is confirmed by a look at the Pages / Session metric.